CapitaineJSparrow/emusak-ui/Readme.md

 Just go to [releases](https://github.com/stromcon/emusak-ui/releases) page and download latest build

-* On Windows, install the software just by execute the `.exe` file.
+* On Windows, install the software just by executing the `.exe` file.
 You can remove the software like any program on your computer then
 * On linux : `sudo dpkg -i ./emusak-ui-X.Y_amd64.deb`

 Requirements :